Junior Wardens news

 Intergen was back for a New Year

-We started the year of Intergen activities with our welcome back evening followed by an evening of pancake making.
+We started the year of Intergen activities with our welcome back evening.
+This was followed by an evening of pancake making.

-We had an early pancake day where everyone made pancake batter from scratch then took it in turns to cook their own pancakes.
-Some were brave enough to flip theirs including our surprise guests Councillor Andy Frampton & Councillor Yvonne Frampton.
-We ended the evening with Bingo, which always goes down well.
-To find out more for 2024 see our Junior Wardens page.
+We had an early pancake day where everyone made pancake batter from scratch.
+They then took it in turns to cook their own pancakes.
+Some were brave enough to flip theirs, including our surprise guests Councillors Andy Frampton and Yvonne Frampton.
+We ended the evening with bingo, which always goes down well.
+To find out more for 2024 see Junior Wardens.

 Fire station days SHOW